Kifunensine: Sarcoglycanopathies

 Genethon.
 Claim 11 relates to the use of kifunensine as an inhibitor of the endoplasmic reticulum associated degradation (ERAD) pathway, particularly of mannosidase I. The development of kifunensine was put on hold due to side effects that need further analysis.

 Lysosomal storage disorders

 In the lysosomal storage disorders – Gaucher's disease and Tay–Sachs disease – endoplasmic reticulum-associated degradation (ERAD) prevents the native folding of mutated lysosomal enzymes in a patient's fibroblasts.

 Kifunensine, given in very low concentration (50 nM), inhibits the endoplasmic reticulum mannosidase I and interferes with early substrate recognition, prolonged ER retention and substrate folding.
 It did not cause irremediably misfolded proteins to accumulate or induce apoptosis in the cells.

 In addition, the combination of ERAD inhibition using kifunensine with proteostasis modulation (MG-132 = Z-Leu-Leu-Leu-al) to enhance the cellular folding capacity, resulted in the synergistic rescue of mutated enzymes.

-A patent held by William Marsh Rice University makes the following claims:
+A patent held by Rice University makes the following claims: